 Spread of the corona virus in MontenegroCurrently: 88.1 new infections per day per 100,000 inhabitants

-The inhabitants of Montenegro are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Montenegro are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By December 2nd, 2020, 35849 infected persons and 504 deaths have been reported in the country.
-The first confirmed infections were reported on March 18th, 2020, which is the date of the official notification.
+By March 1st, 2021, 75833 infected persons and 1003 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on November 5th with 874 new infected persons.